danielgom/AWS-Certifications/Important.md

     * EC2 instance metrics have metrics every 5 minutes
     * With detailed monitoring you can get data every 1 minute (for a cost)
-    * Use datailed monitoring if you want tos cale faster for your ASG
+    * Use datailed monitoring if you want to scale faster for your ASG
     * AWS free tier allos us to have 10 detailed monitoring metrics
     * EC2 memory usage is by default not pushed (must be pushed from inside the instance as a custom metric)